-About once a month on a Sunday we hold a get-together for new and prospective new lady members - see the list of dates below.
+About once a month on a Sunday through the summer months we hold a get-together for new and prospective new lady members - see the list of dates below.

 Typically these start off in the clubhouse where you will get the opportunity to meet some of our lady members and view the facilities available in the clubhouse; the bar, restaurant, locker room, Professional's shop, etc.

 After that we will venture outside where you can either join in a friendly 9 hole team competition on the golf course, or if you have not played golf before you can have a go at hitting some balls on our practice range, try some chipping on the practice green and finish up with a session on the putting green (see photos on the right).

 After that everyone will return to the clubhouse for tea and coffee (or something stronger!) where you will have an opportunity to find out more about membership of the golf club and ask questions.